PaJaMa

 Fashion photographer George Platt Lynes was another of their friends, and many of his photos with the collective have been preserved.
 In a series of images, 14 of which are in the Museum of Modern Art, Cadmus and French alternate between completely naked and partially clothed, with French usually the more exhibitionist of the two.
 When Paul Cadmus began a relationship with the artist George Tooker in 1945, the latter became part of the collective for a time, and he is featured in many of their images.

-PaJaMa was dissolved in the early 1950's.
+PaJaMa was dissolved in the early 1950s.